Mexican Neobanks 2026: Who Really Controls the USD $10 Billion Market?

 - PLATA: The Aggressor.

 - Regulatory Strategy: Went from an SA for credit card issuance to a Banking License (IBM).
-To date, it is pending authorization to begin operations as a Bank.
+Operating as a bank since March 18, 2026.

 The Ecosystems